seraph776/TheLittleBookofProgrammingChallenges/README.md

+# The Little Book of Programming Challenges

-# TheLittleBookofProgrammingChallenges
+# Overview

-My solutions to code challenges found in The LIttle Book of Programming Challenges
+This repository is a collection of my code solutions to challenges found in _The Little Book of Programming Challenges_.

+# Contact
+If you have any questions or wish to collaborate please contact me

+- Seraph : seraph1001100@gmail.com

+# License

+This project is licensed under the MIT License - see the LICENSE file for details.